fideloper/TrustedProxy/readme.md

 Some proxies may send slightly different headers.
 In those cases, you can tell the Symfony `Request` class what those headers are named.

 For example, HAProxy may send an `X-Forwarded-Scheme` header rather than `X-Forwarded-Proto`.
-We can adjust Laravel to fix this with the following configuration:
+We can adjust Laravel (Well Actually™, the Symfony HTTP `Request` class) to fix this with the following configuration:

 ```php
 <?php